Mateusz Masłowski

-Mateusz Masłowski (born 13 June 1997) is a Polish professional volleyball player who plays as a libero for Norwid Częstochowa.
+Mateusz Masłowski (born 13 June 1997) is a Polish professional volleyball player who plays as a libero for Cuprum Stilon Gorzów.

 Personal life

 His father, Grzegorz Masłowski is a former volleyball player, 1987 Polish Cup winner.

 Career

 Club

 In May 2016, he signed a 3–year contract with the senior team of Asseco Resovia.

 National team

 On 23 April 2015 the Poland men's national under-19 volleyball team, including Masłowski, won a title of the U19 European Champion.
 They beat Italy in the final (3–1).
 He took part in the 2015 European Youth Olympic Festival with Polish national U19 team.
 On 1 August 2015 he achieved a gold medal (final match with Bulgaria 3–0).
 On 23 August 2015 Poland achieved its first title of the U19 World Champion.
 In the final his team beat hosts – Argentina (3–2).
 On 10 September 2016 he achieved a title of the U20 European Champion after winning 7 out of 7 matches in the tournament and beating Ukraine in the final (3–1).
 On 2 July 2017 Poland, including Masłowski, achieved a title of the U21 World Champion after beating Cuba in the final (3–0).
 His national team won 47 matches in the row and never lost.
 The U21 World Champion title ended up his time in youth national teams.